nushell/nushell.github.io/commands/docs/dfr_into-lazy.md

 title: dfr into-lazy
 categories: |
   lazyframe
-version: 0.76.0
+version: 0.77.0
 lazyframe: |
-  Converts a dataframe into a lazy dataframe
+  Converts a dataframe into a lazy dataframe.
 usage: |
-  Converts a dataframe into a lazy dataframe
+  Converts a dataframe into a lazy dataframe.
 ---

 # <code>{{ $frontmatter.title }}</code> for lazyframe